How to Easily Access Lutheran Hospital Medical Records

 However, doctors' worries about conflicts with clients on their health records, fear of medical malpractice, and uncertainties as to how much health information to send to certain persons like minors and those with psychiatric conditions, may restrict the scope of patients' electronic records.

-Parents often have responsibility for their kids' medical information and can restrict youngsters from accessing electronic health records, another area of legal ambiguity.
+Parents often have responsibility for their kids' medical information and can restrict youngsters from accessing electronic health records, another area of ambiguity.

 If a provider suspects abuse or believes parental engagement is not in the child's best interests, they might prohibit access.
 In some therapeutic scenarios, granting access may do more harm than help to the patient.